 Although domestic violence is not exclusively a gendered crime, it overwhelmingly affects women.
 The French government estimates that each year, 220,000 women aged 18 to 75 are confronted with sexual and/or physical violence from their partner or ex-partner, yet only 19% make a formal complaint (source).
 These estimates exclude women under 18 and over 75, abuse perpetrated against men and non-binary people, and other forms of domestic violence, such as administrative, economic or psychological abuse.
 The true extent of domestic violence in France has not been measured.

-Nearly 10% of all women living in France were born overseas, representing 3.3 million people (source).
-Women who immigrate to France may experience social isolation, loss of social and/or professional status, and can be at risk of financial and administrative dependence on their partners.
+There are 3.3 million foreign-born women living in France, representing nearly 10% of the total female population (source).
+Women who immigrate to France may experience social isolation, loss of social and/or professional situation and can be at risk of financial and administrative dependence on their partners.
 These factors can make foreign-born women particularly vulnerable to domestic violence.

-The research carried out by Women for Women France has found the obstacles and challenges for foreign-born people confronted with domestic violence are significant, including but not limited to:
+The obstacles and challenges for foreign-born people confronted with domestic violence are significant, including but not limited to:

 limited knowledge of local administrative and judicial systems